 Which seafood you should avoid

-Best fish to eat – Check the most up to date data
+Check the most up to date data

-How to recognize fresh fish
+How to recognize fresh foods

 That’s easy: fresh fish doesn’t smell!
 It may have a subtle odor, but it must in no case smell overly fishy or rancid.
 The bad smell associated with fish is provoked by substances that result partly from the dismantling of protein.
 The longer the fish is stored, the more protein is decomposed.
 If you are buying a whole fish, please pay attention at the following signs of freshness: